IBMDataScience/SparkSummitDemo/README.md

 ---

 ###### 1. Data Science Experience Set up
-- First [download the repository](https://github.com/IBMDataScience/SparkSummitDemo/archive/master.zip) to your local environment (you will upload files from the data directory to Object Storage)
+- First [download the repository](https://github.com/IBMDataScience/SparkSummitDemo/archive/master.zip) to your local environment
+- Unzip this zip file on your computer so you have a directory with all the assets in the repository.
+We will be using the data from the data directory.
 - Log-in to Data Science Experience
 - Create a project